chgun11/mastermind-game-python/README.md

 few turns as possible.

 ### Run the Program
-Opent the mastermind.py file in the IDE and run the program.
+Open the mastermind.py file in the Python IDE & run the program.